metamn/react-mui/README.md

 - Outside Material UI it's called Header
 - Material UI calls it AppBar
-- Let's be general and have a Header containing an AppBar
+- Let's be general and have an AppBar with classname containing `Header`

 #### AppBar